Please select the country or location you would like to see content from.

 Any other top tips?

-If you go to the toilet frequently (my worst was 25 times in 24 hours), then you will have very sore skin around your bottom.
+If you go to the toilet frequently, then you will have very sore skin around your bottom.
 Sometimes the skin gets so sore that it can break down.
 Sore skin can be soothed by applying creams to the area, such as diaper rash ointment or Vaseline.
 This will give some barrier protection to the skin.
 Breathable fabrics will be more ventilating to the area, and we would recommend cotton and try to avoid workout gear and synthetic materials which can create a sweatier environment.
 After a bowel movement, using wet wipes to wipe your bottom can be less abrasive than toilet paper.
 Regular warm baths can also help to soothe the pain, clean the area and help the healing process.

 Was this helpful?